LattePandaTeam/Docs/docs/content/mu_edition/lite_carrier.md

 The LattePanda Mu Lite carrier board is fully open-source and the complete design files can be downloaded from the [LattePanda Mu GitHub repository](https://github.com/LattePandaTeam/LattePanda-Mu/tree/main/Electricals/Examples) for modification as desired.

 The project has been crafted using the open-source electronic design software KiCAD.
 For optimal compatibility, please open it with KiCAD version 8.0 or higher.

+The PCB layer stackup of the lite carrier board is the JLC04161H-7628.